-Virtual Netvisor (vNV) can be used in conjunction with UNUM to create a seed switch. vNV is installed on the same ESXi server as UNUM and it reduces the impact of UNUM polling on physical switches.
-This section details how vNV is configured in a fabric over L3 scenario.
+Virtual Netvisor (vNV) can be used in conjunction with UNUM to create a seed switch.

+Install vNV on the same ESXi server as UNUM, and it reduces the impact of UNUM polling on physical switches.

+This section details how to configure vNV in a fabric over an L3 scenario.